 Islamic banking in the world

 Islamic finance around the world is now a trillion dollar industry; and is forecasted to reach $5 trillion in the next few years according Reuters news.
 For over four decades Islamic banking growth at a double digit rate making it to growth and adopt very fast as it moves to acquire larger market share.
 Islamic Banking is increasingly being recognized as a novel banking model with great potential to contribute to the growth and stability of the global finance.
 There are over three hundred Islamic banks operating around the world, from Indonesia to United State, South Africa to Germany.
 The rate at which Islamic finance is encroaching into Western and Eastern countries is highly commendable.
 The two major hubs of Islamic banking in the world are the Gulf Cooperation Countries (GCC) and South East Asia, these two region account for majority of the big Islamic Bank in the World.
 Other regions of the world where Islamic banking has witnessed growth like a wildfire includes the Indian subcontinent, Africa, and Europe; and it is still making incursion into new territories.
 According to Ernest and young (2011), the global combine assets of Islamic commercial banks is to cross $1.1 trillion mark by 2012, this is excluding other sector of the Islamic finance industry such as Sukuk, fund management, Insurance, etc. In Africa South of the Sahara, the potential of the system is enormous and it is spreading across the countries of the continent.
-For example, in South Africa though Muslims are a minority in the rain bow nation, Islamic banking has grown over the last decade.
+For example, in South Africa, though, Muslims are a minority in the rain bow nation, Islamic banking has grown over the last decade.
 Islamic banking is growing in such countries as Kenya, Senegal, Ghana, and Guinea.
 Nigeria is a new entrant into the industry, though, the agitation for the adaptation of the system in the country started over twenty years ago.
 But, the fact that the country has a fast growing financial industry is a great plus for Islamic finance as it makes it debut in the country.

 The first fully pledge commercially oriented Islamic Bank in the world started in UAE some time in 1975, though, other attempt at establishing an Islamic Bank were made in the past (in Egypt and Malaysia) none succeeded as this Dubai Islamic Bank.
 During the last global financial crisis in 2008, Islamic banks show resilience that has impressed everyone including it mainstream conventional critics; as it was not very much affected by the crisis like their conventional counterparts.
 The performance of Islamic funds in Malaysia in a 2007 study5 was found to be better than their conventional counterparts during a bearish period, while the reverse is the case during bullish period.
 In a 2010 working paper by IMF title, ‘the effect of the global crisis on Islamic and conventional banks: A comparative study’, the study observed that credit and assets grow in the Islamic banking industry during the period 2008-09 perform better than there conventional counterparts and contributed to financial and economic stability6.
 At the root of the concept of Islamic banking is the removal of interest and its replacement with profit and lost sharing.
 This is in contrast with the conventional banking model that is built around the charging of interest without which the whole system collapses.
 This explains why some conventional economists, in the early years of Islamic banking, argued that the system will not work simply because interest is eliminated from the equation.
 The strategic alliance between bankers and Ulama (Shariah scholars) is one of the important factors that contributed to the rapid development of Islamic finance around the world7.
 It enabled the Islamic banking system to evolve a financing and deposit sourcing model that differs from the traditional models developed in the early Islamic economic literature.
 Therefore, enabling Islamic banks to compete with conventional banks in the same environment; today, the level of financial engineering in the Islamic banking industry (though, still below the level obtains in the conventional system) is impressive.

 The entrance of Ja’iz bank into Nigeria’s banking landscape has opened a new vista in the history and development of financial sector in Nigeria, by for the first time in the history of the nation providing an alternative funding and saving channel that is different from conventional model that dominated the country since independence.
 With millions of people in Nigeria that are eager for this kind of banking system, the coming of Ja’iz is long over due.
-As the Islamic finance industry develop in other climes around the world with substantial population of Muslims in them it is logical that it does the same in Nigeria, taking into consideration the population of Muslims and the potentiality of the largest Black Country in the world.
+As the Islamic finance industry develop in other climes around the world with substantial population of Muslims in them it is logical that it does the same in Nigeria, taking into consideration the population of Muslims and the potentialities of the largest Black Country in the world.
 In the last eight months of this year, Nigeria is Africa’s largest receiver of foreign direct investment, ahead of South Africa generating about 20% of the continent total8.
 But, other things remain to be put in place to enable the nascent industry develop in the country.
 Two of such things as the chairman of Ja’iz Bank, Umar Mutallab observed during the bank recent annual meeting are taxation and liquidity management.
 But they are not the only ones, the whole financial super structure favours the conventional banks; and nobody want to do anything substantial to change the arrangement to what is obtainable in countries such Malaysia, because of the fear of the anger of those still oppose to the introduction of the novel scheme.

 - Osaze, E. B., (2007), “Capital Market: African & Global”, The Book House Company, Lagos, pp 21